India’s Cola Titans Go Head-to-Head

 Reliance’s Campa Cola has adopted a pricing model similar to that of Jio in the telecom industry, aiming to undercut competitors:

-- High Trade Margins: Reliance provides distributors with a 6-8% margin, significantly higher than the 3.5-5% offered by Coca-Cola and Pepsi, which has driven substantial retailer interest in Campa Cola.
+- High Trade Margins: The 6-8% margin that Reliance offers wholesalers is far greater than the 3.5-5% that Coca-Cola and Pepsi provide, which has increased retailer interest in Campa Cola.

 PepsiCo and Coca-Cola’s Response: Entering the Budget Segment